j3parera/cbus4py/docs/usage.rst

 Installation
 ------------

-To use mpi_cbus, first install it using pip:
+To use cbus4py, first install it using pip:

 .. code-block:: console